 Kumagaya is not as close to Tokyo as Omiya Park as the crow flies, but thanks to being on a bullet train line it is relatively easy and quick to get to this beautiful rural cherry blossom spot:

 Nagatoro is one of the most beautiful areas in Saitama.
 Furthermore, it has dozens of things to do.
 Furthermore, you can get a train from aforementioned Kumagaya to this idyllic scenic town.
 In addition, you can get a steam locomotive, the closest steam locomotive to Tokyo.
-Surprisingly, the event is going ahead this year, light up and all.
-Moreover, as of March 15th 2021 it is actually the only confirmed chery blossom festival yet:
+Moreover, in 2021 it is actually one of the only places that had a sakura matsuri:

 Only one in the world

 Apart from the three that made it into the top 100 list for all of Japan, there are other places that are renowned within Saitama itself.
 And of course the very special, one of a kind, cherry blossom in Kitamoto that is one of the official five great cherry blossoms of Japan:

 Kitamoto Ishito Kabazakura

 The Kitamoto Ishito Kabazakura is the only one of its kind of the world.
 Moreover, it is one of Japan’s official “five great” cherry blossoms.
 However, they are currently trying to grow another one in Kitamoto Takao Sakura Park too.
 If you do visit this world-only cherry blossom tree, there are several other cherry blossom viewing spots nearby, such as Jougaya, Kitamoto Children’s Park and Takao Sakura Park.

 Kawagoe Hikawa Shrine